TOOLS

 Credentials/Documentation

-Nonprofit institutions: Costs will be determined by HHS Regulations 45 CFR Part 74, Subpart Q, for nonprofit organizations and in accordance with OMB Circular No. A-87 for State and local governments.
-For-profit institutions: Costs will be determined by Federal Acquisition Regulations 48 CFR 31.
-OMB Circular No. A-87 applies to this program.
+Nonprofit institutions: Costs will be determined by HHS Regulations 45 CFR Part 74, for nonprofit organizations.
+For-profit institutions, costs will be determined by Federal Acquisition Regulations 48 CFR 31.
+2 CFR 200, Subpart E - Cost Principles applies to this program.

 Application Procedure